Limited Availability Remaining for the 2023-2024 School Year.

 Families who can afford to fully fund their investment will be required to do so.
 However, we do not believe that ability to pay should be a criteria in the admissions process, and we are committed to enrolling every student that is accepted into the school, regardless of their financial means.
 The admissions process will therefore be “need blind” and JLA is dedicated to fully integrating mission appropriate students from all socio-economic backgrounds into the fabric of school life.

-Applications for our Indexed Tuition Program are confidentially administered through a third party.
+Applications for our Indexed Tuition Program are confidentially administered through a 3rd party and are available in the Tuition section of our website.

 In order to facilitate transparency between JLA and prospective families, we’ve created a tuition estimator to give a sense of what their Indexed Tuition tier may be.
 While a final determination can only be made after a review of your completed Indexed Tuition application, this tool will help to provide an estimate based solely on the parameters shared with us below.
-Click here to access the Indexed Tuition Calculator.
+Please visit https://jlamiami.org/tuition to access the Indexed Tuition Calculator.

 No. JLA is committed to accepting mission appropriate students who seek to grow in their understanding of and appreciation for Judaism, irrespective of any prior experience with Jewish learning and irrespective of their or their family’s personal level of observance.
-Students whose mother is Jewish or who have had an Orthodox conversion, regardless of current affiliation, observance or prior knowledge will be welcome at JLA.
-For the purposes of kashrut, tefillah, and other areas of Jewish law, JLA will operate in accordance with a Modern Orthodox approach.
+Students whose mother is Jewish or who have had an Orthodox conversion, regardless of current affiliation, observance or prior knowledge are welcome at JLA.
+For the purposes of kashrut, tefillah, and other areas of Jewish law, JLA operates in accordance with a Modern Orthodox approach.

 We consider each student individually regardless of sibling acceptance.
 It is critical to the success of our program that all students accepted to JLA be mission appropriate.